Bangladesh famine of 1974

 The Bangladesh famine of 1974 (চুয়াত্তরের দুর্ভিক্ষ) began in March 1974 and ended around December of the same year.
 The famine is considered one of the worst in the 20th century; it was caused by government mismanagement, food grain smuggling to neighboring countries and flooding along the Brahmaputra River among other issues, resulting in high mortality.
-The government of Bangladesh estimated the number of deaths at 27,000 while according to experts, the death of 1.5 million people in total would be attributed to the famine.
+The government of Bangladesh estimated the number of deaths at 27,000 while experts attributed the death of 1.5 million people in total to the famine.

 Overview

 After independence in 1971, Bangladesh's economy faced a crisis.
 According to Time magazine:

 In the aftermath of the Pakistani army's rampage last March, a special team of inspectors from the World Bank observed that some cities looked "like the morning after a nuclear attack."
 Since then, the destruction has only been magnified.
 An estimated 6,000,000 homes have been destroyed, and nearly 1,400,000 farm families have been left without tools or animals to work their lands.
 Transportation and communications systems are totally disrupted.
 Roads are damaged, bridges out and inland waterways blocked.
 The destruction of the country continued right up until the Pakistani army surrendered a month ago.
 In the last days of the war, West Pakistani-owned businesses—which included nearly every commercial enterprise in the country—remitted virtually all their funds to the West.
 Pakistan International Airlines left exactly 117 rupees ($1.4) in its account at the port city of Chittagong.
 The army also destroyed bank notes and coins, so that many areas now suffer from a severe shortage of ready cash.
 Private cars were picked up off the streets or confiscated from auto dealers and shipped to the West before the ports were closed.